 Project #2: Analytical: Analysis of chlorogenic acid in peach skins, Janel Owens (Analytical)

 The secondary plant metabolite chlorogenic acid had potential as a chemopreventive agent from the diet, owing to high growth inhibition on estrogen-independent breast cancer cells (MDA-MB-435) with low toxicity to normal cells.
-Our goal is to develop a green extraction procedure for chlorogenic acid from foods and then to evaluate concentrations in peaches and plums that have been grown under organic versus conventional agricultural practices using a 'market basket' survey approach.
-These collected data will indicate the effect, if any, of cultivation mode and pesticide concentrations chlorogenic acid content in peaches and peach products.
-We have also been optimizing an extraction method called dispersed liquid-liquid microextraction (DLLME).
-Current work focuses on the optimization of dispersive solvent (methanol, acetonitrile, acetone, or dimethylsulfoxide), extraction time, microwave time, pH, and the usefulness of an internal standard.
+Our goal is to use green extraction procedures that were developed by the 2013 REU students for chlorogenic acid from foods.
+We'll use these extraction protocols to evaluate concentrations in fruits that have been grown under organic versus conventional agricultural practices using a 'market basket' survey approach.
+These collected data will indicate the effect, if any, of cultivation mode and pesticide concentrations chlorogenic acid content in various foods (peaches, apples, pears, coffee).
+A second part of this project will focus on the relationship between applied pesticide concentrations and chlorogenic acid concentrations in foods.

 Bisphenol A (BPA) is an endocrine-disrupting compound (EDC) found in plastic containers, epoxy resins which line food cans, and dental resins.
 It acts as a synthetic estrogen and has been observed to increase the rate at which puberty is reached in mice even at low doses.
 In addition, high BPA serum levels in pregnant women have been linked to repeated miscarriage.
 Infants and toddlers are particularly susceptible to the effects of compounds such as BPA on their development and there has been much concern regarding infant exposure and baby bottles.
 Recently, BPA has been found in liquid infant formula and baby food from glass jars as well.
 We plan to focus on toddler products, to determine how much BPA and other EDCs a child could be exposed to daily.
 We hypothesize finding BPA and other EPCs in local river and tap water and plan to investigate the presence of EDCs via capillary electrophoresis (CE), in conjunction with the surfactant sodium dodecyl sulfate and cyclodextrins, CE in the micellar electrokinetic chromatography (MEKC) mode has been demonstrated to have similar limits of detection as GC/MS for EDCs.
 We plan to complement this with polydimethyl siloxane (PDMS) based microfluidic systems with electrochemical detection.
 These microchip systems perform analyses in seconds, are miniaturizable and portable (so can be used on-site), use very small amounts of solvents, and are more environmentally friendly than traditional analysis systems.